-It is mandatory for contractors to remove all waste and debris from island.
+It is mandatory for contractors to remove all waste and debris from islands and Council officers must ensure this is specified in all relevant procurement contracts.

 4.5 Ethical behaviour and fair dealing

 Council officers must behave with impartiality, fairness, independence, openness, integrity and professionalism in their discussions and negotiations with suppliers and their representatives.